Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/6-sensor-placement.md

 # Sensor Placement

-Now it's time to place the sensor in it's home outside your home.
+Now it's time to place the sensor in its home outside your home.

 You can use the loop on the top of the sensor to hang the sensor somewhere or use the slot on the backside to hang the sensor on a nail.